cqse/teamscale-profiler-dotnet/documentation/userguide.md

 * Creation of one or more dashboards, depending on the test environment.
 * Customization of the dashboard, in order to collect the necessary data from the network share and start the preprocessing of the data.
-* For client applications: Creation of a Heartbeat dashboard and listing of all clients from which a regular Heartbeat trace is expected.
 * Setup of the exclusion criteria as parameters of the dashboard.

-# Client Heartbeat

-In addition to the profiler, a console application is provided that can be used for testing purposes, since it starts very fast and produces small trace files when profiled.
-Furthermore, this application can be used to regularly create small traces on client machines, e.g. for a daily test whether the profiler and the copy scripts are working.